karmab/kcli/doc/index.rst

 On most distributions, default network and storage pool for libvirt are already defined.

-If needed, you can create this default storage pool with:
+If needed, you can create this default storage pool with this:

 .. code:: shell

     kcli create pool -p /var/lib/libvirt/images default
+    setfacl -m u:$(id -un):rwx /var/lib/libvirt/images

 And default network: